-Using an induction argument with respect to the partial ordering on weights one checks that the elements $ \P(z_\mu) $ for $ \mu \in \weights^+ $ form a basis of $ \im(\tau)^W $.
+Using an induction argument with respect to the partial ordering on $\weights^+$, one checks that the elements $ \gamma^{-1}\circ\P(z_\mu) $ for $ \mu \in \weights^+ $ form a basis of the fixed point subalgebra of $ \im(\tau) $ with respect to the standard action.
 Combining this with Theorem \ref{uqgcenter} finishes the proof. \end{proof}

 Let us illustrate these considerations in the case of $ U_q(\mathfrak{sl}(2, \mathbb{K})) $.
-In this case one can check directly that the Casimir element $ z_{1/2} $ associated with the fundamental representation $ V(1/2) $ is up to a scalar multiple given by
+In this case one can check directly that the Casimir element $ z_{1/2} $ associated with the fundamental representation $ V(1/2) $ is, up to a scalar multiple, given by